 Contact – Hans Verschueren (hv256)

 Feminist Society – Set up in 2015 by the KCSU Ethnic Minorities and Women’s Officers, King’s FemSoc holds regular talks and discussions on a variety of topics.
-Open to women and non-binary people in Cambridge – some events will be open to men too.
+Events are open to all genders unless otherwise noted.
 More information about the society and each event can be found on our Facebook page!

 Contact – Tega Akati-Udi (ooa30) and Martha Mitchell (mg822)

 Film Society – Runs film screenings and organises cinema trips and film events.